codinganovel/The-Coffee-Licence/readme.md

 *"Free for everyone.
 Coffee money for billionaires."*

+or

+> “If you're above the threshold but would prefer not to pay, feel free to restructure your assets until you're technically not.”

 ## What is this?

 The Coffee License is a permissive open source license that asks mega-corporations to pay a small fee (default: $50) while keeping software completely free for everyone else.